bartmichu/urbstat/README.md

   Retrieves OK clients, i.e. clients with OK backup status.
 Excludes clients marked for removal.
 Backups finished with issues are treated as OK by default.
 Required rights: `status(all)`.
 If you specify "raw" format, the output cannot be sorted or filtered, and property names/values are left unaltered.
 Default options are configured with: `URBSTAT_CLIENTS_FORMAT`, `URBSTAT_CLIENTS_SORT`, `URBSTAT_LOCALE`.

+- **outdated-clients**

+  Retrieve clients using an outdated version of UrBackup.
+Excludes clients marked for removal.
+Required rights: `status(all)`.
+If you specify "raw" format then output can not be sorted or filtered and property names/values are left unaltered.
+Default options are configured with: `URBSTAT_CLIENTS_FORMAT`, `URBSTAT_CLIENTS_SORT`, `URBSTAT_LOCALE`.

 - **failed-clients**

   Retrieves failed clients, i.e. clients with failed backup status or without a recent backup as configured in UrBackup Server.
 Excludes clients marked for removal.
 Required rights: `status(all)`.
 If you specify "raw" format then output can not be sorted or filtered and property names/values are left unaltered.
 Default options are configured with: `URBSTAT_CLIENTS_FORMAT`, `URBSTAT_CLIENTS_SORT`, `URBSTAT_LOCALE`.